-Clayton Kershaw was the first National League pitcher to be named MVP since Bob Gibson in 1968.
+Clayton Kershaw of the Los Angeles Dodgers was the first National League pitcher to be named MVP since Bob Gibson in 1968.
 Denny McLain also won in the AL that year.
 Since then, six pitchers in the AL won MVP Awards: Vida Blue in 1971, Rollie Fingers in 1981, Guillermo (Willie) Hernandez in 1984, Roger Clemens in 1986, Dennis Eckersley in 1992 and Justin Verlander in 2011.

 Kershaw was the fourth NL pitcher to win MVP and Cy Young Awards in the same season.
 The others: Don Newcombe in 1956, Sandy Koufax in 1963 and Gibson in ’68.
 Six AL pitchers have won both awards the same season: Blue, Fingers, Hernandez, Clemens, Eckersley and Verlander.